MiRo-E, the Advanced Robotic Platform for Research and Education

 - It has a powerful Raspberry Pi B 3+ processor incorporated and loaded with software.

-- The unique Brain Based Biomimetic Control System [3BCS] developed by Sheffield University and in Bristol Robotic Lab.
+- The unique Brain-Based Biomimetic Control System [3BCS] developed by Sheffield University and in Bristol Robotics Lab.

 - Online support system based in our Bristol Labs with regular software updates.